yguitton/training-material/topics/microbiome/tutorials/mgnify-amplicon-v5.0/tutorial.md

 >
 >    {% snippet faqs/galaxy/workflows_run.md %}
 >
+> > <tip-title>Input reformatting</tip-title>
+> > To achieve results comparable to those from MGnify, it is recommended that your sequence headers follow this format: `@accession.spotID-$spotName-$readNumber`.
+For example: `@ERR2015153.1-M01170:20:000000000-AMCTR:1:1101:17071:1623-2`
+> {: .tip}
+>
 {: .hands_on}
 </div>

 # MAPseq-to-ampvis2
-The MAPseq to Ampvis2 workflow processes MAPseq OTU tables and associated metadata for analysis in Ampvis2.
-This workflow involves reformatting MAPseq output datasets to produce structured output files suitable for Ampvis2.
+The MAPseq to ampvis2 workflow transforms MAPseq OTU tables and accompanying metadata into a format compatible with ampvis2.
+This process restructures the MAPseq output into well-organized object files that can be directly used in ampvis2 for downstream analyses such as rank abundance plots, heatmaps, and other visualizations.

 > <hands-on-title>Downloading datasets</hands-on-title>
 > 1. Click on {% icon galaxy-upload %} **Upload Data** at the top of left panel